 #6.
 It’ll take a while to set up a fresh AdWords Account for you where you can access the Keyword Planner tool.

 #7.
-In AdWords dashboard, click on the Tools icon and then Keyword Planner under “Planning” Menu.
+In the AdWords dashboard, click on the Tools icon and then Keyword Planner under “Planning” Menu.

 #8.
 Now, you can use Google AdWords Keyword Planner and find the keywords for your blog or websites as well as ad copies.